Mindfulness for children has been found to:

 We all know mindfulness is good for us.
 Mindfulness allows us to be present in our parenting, choosing a skillful response, instead of succumbing to our visceral reactions.
 Mindfulness is also good for our children.
 There is an emerging body of research, including some exciting new NZ research, that shows mindfulness helps children improve their ability to pay attention, to calm down when they are upset and to make better decisions.
 In short, it helps with emotional regulation and cognitive focus.
 Doesn't everyone want that for their children?

 Individual sessions for children (plus a parent or family)

 Mindfulness is an important tool for children when they are happy and healthy, but sometimes parents only think of it when there are issues like:

 - Emotional over-reactivity

 - Emotional withdrawal

-In an individual session with your child, present-moment awareness is built through variety and reinforcement, using their engagement in games, activities, walking and conversing.
+In a session your child, which you would normally be present for and part of, present-moment awareness is built through variety and reinforcement, using their engagement in games, activities, walking and conversing.
 Here are some of the things we might use:

-- Breathing practices for your child to use as an anchor
+- Breathing practices and games for your child to use as an anchor

 - Mindful movement

 - Mindful eating; games to wake up the senses